Environmental Science and Studies

-The Stetson University environmental science program offers both bachelor of arts and bachelor of science tracks.
-The B.S. program involves the study of environmental issues from a natural science perspective with an emphasis on nature conservation.
-The B.A. program involves the study of environmental issues from a social science perspective with a focus on policy and culture.
+The BS program involves the study of environmental issues from a natural science perspective with an emphasis on nature conservation.
+The BA program involves the study of environmental issues from a social science perspective with a focus on policy and culture.

-Our program offers extensive opportunities for field experience, community-based projects and internships.
-Students have access to the G.I.S. computer lab, field studies laboratory and equipment, G.P.S. and the associated labs and equipment from member departments like biology and chemistry.
+Students have access to the GIS computer lab, field studies laboratory and equipment, G.P.S. and the associated labs and equipment from member departments like biology and chemistry.